 Special Education Revenue.
 A charter school receives special education revenue as though it were a school district.
-In addition, a charter school may bill back to a disabled student's resident school district eligible unreimbursed special education costs.
-For years prior to 2015, the charter school was able to bill back 100 percent of eligible unreimbursed costs.
-For fiscal year 2015 and later, the charter school may bill back no more than 90 percent of the eligible unreimbursed costs, unless at least 70 percent of the charter school's student population qualifies for special education services in which case the full 100 percent may be billed back to the resident district.
+In addition, a charter school bills back to a disabled student's resident school district certain eligible unreimbursed special education costs.

+For years prior to 2015, the charter school billed back to the resident school district 100 percent of eligible unreimbursed costs.
+For fiscal years 2015 through 2019, for most charter schools, the charter school billed back to the resident school district 90 percent of the eligible unreimbursed costs.
+For fiscal year 2020, the charter school bills back to the resident school district 85 percent of the eligible unreimbursed costs to the charter school bills back to the resident school bills back to the resident school district 85 percent of the eligible unreimbursed costs to the charter school.
+For fiscal year 2021 and later, the charter school bills back to the resident school district 80 percent of the eligible unreimbursed costs, and the state directly pays 10 percent of the eligible unreimbursed costs to the charter school.

+However, if at least 70 percent of the charter school's student population qualifies for special education services, the full 100 percent of the eligible unreimbursed costs are billed back to the resident district.